Moosylvania/jquery-inview/README.md

 ## Description

-jQuery plugin that adds a class to elements once they are scrolled into view.
+jQuery plugin that adds a class to elements as they scroll into view.
+It also optionally supports calling a function when an element is scrolled into view and can work in reverse scrolling back up the page.

 ## Usage